 - Life As A Teacher And A Life-Long Student

-You’ll have access to 20 hours of vigorously refined material, led by internationally recognized subject-matter experts, incorporating yoga, anatomy, physiology, kinesiology, embryology & physical exploration.
-You will also be able to access this online training for a lifetime, so supporting you throughout your teaching.
+You’ll have access to 20 hours of vigorously refined material, led by internationally recognised subject-matter experts, incorporating yoga, anatomy, physiology, kinesiology, embryology & physical exploration.

 Application & practicum will allow you to apply what you have learned & practiced in a wider context.
 You will teach a beginner’s course, at the studio to real people (if you wish, or elsewhere), some of which will be observed or recorded for your final submission.